global-vmware/vcd_nsxt_alb_virtual_service/README.md

 # Terraform VMware Cloud Director NSX-T ALB Virtual Service Module

 This Terraform module will deploy an NSX-T ALB (Advanced Load Balancer) Virtual Service into an existing VMware Cloud Director (VCD) environment.
-This module can be used to provsion new ALB Virtual Services into [Rackspace Technology SDDC Flex](https://www.rackspace.com/cloud/private/software-defined-data-center-flex) VCD Data Center Regions.
+This module can be used to provision new ALB Virtual Services into [Rackspace Technology SDDC Flex](https://www.rackspace.com/cloud/private/software-defined-data-center-flex) VCD Data Center Regions.

 ## Requirements